isl-org/Open3D/docs/compilation.rst

     pip uninstall open3d

-If you'd need more fine-grained controls, here is a list of all related build
+If more fine-grained controls, here is a list of all related build targets:
-targets:

 .. code-block:: bash